Frequently asked questions

 The majority of our expenditures are for academic and student support operations, with remaining funds supporting activities such as building maintenance, campus computing and technological services, research services, and administrative functions.

-Nearly three-quarters of our operating expenditures are for salaries and benefits.
+Over three-quarters of our operating expenditures are for salaries and benefits.
 The majority of these costs are determined by negotiated collective agreements with our three main unions: the Toronto Metropolitan Faculty Association (TFA), the Ontario Public Service Employees Union (OPSEU), and the Canadian Union of Public Employees (CUPE).

 In 2019-20, the Government of Ontario required universities to reduce domestic tuition fees by 10 per cent relative to 2018-19 levels.
 This brought fees back to approximately 2015-16 levels.
 Fees have remained frozen at that reduced level.
 Forgoing a tuition increase for even one year has a cumulative impact that will last for years to come.
 In every year following the freeze, any increases will be based on a lower tuition amount, meaning there will be a continued gap between inflation and incremental revenue.
 Fees for international enrolment and cost-recovery programming, activity not supported with government grants, are not subject to this policy.

 Toronto Metropolitan University has also undertaken broad internal and external consultations on a range of foundational strategies that will help guide and shape our institution.
-A developing blueprint, these five complementary plans (including the Academic Plan) articulate our academic and strategic directions:
+A developing blueprint, these four complementary plans (including the Academic Plan) articulate our academic and strategic directions:

 Uniting these plans is the Strategic Vision 2020-2030.
 This overarching framework serves as the foundation or roadmap, moving Toronto Metropolitan University toward the same vision and goals.